itsmeSamrat/Azure-File-and-Resources/Azure Machine Learning Studio - German Dataset/readme.md

 At the end of the video, after the deployment, we receive API keys with that, we will be able to use the model any where easily with our code.

 Its a easy fun way of training the model and deploying the model too.
+Please watch the video uploaded for more details, if you are interested in Microsoft Azure Machine Learning Studio.

 <!-- Back to the top -->